Paper Summary

 Abstract

 Poetic Inquiry is a qualitative methodology that integrates academic research with original poetry.
-It highlights the importance of individual expression, and generally involves poetic truth-seeking and poetical examination of inner and outer experience.
-It reintroduces the thousand-year-long scholarly activity, namely writing poetry, into the academic field.
-This paper reveals the connection between modern Poetic Inquiry and ancient Chinese literary history, specifically the Wei and Jin dynasties.
-It discusses four poetic inquirers during this period, namely Lu Ji, Liu Xie, Zhong Rong, and Tao Yuanming, focusing on their biographies, historical records, and writings.
-The article encourages connecting Poetic Inquiry with other civilizations and academic disciplines.
+It emphasizes individual expression and often involves poetic exploration of truth as well as the poetic examination of inner and outer experience.
+In doing so, it brings the longstanding scholarly practice of writing poetry back into contemporary academic inquiry.
+This paper explores the connection between modern Poetic Inquiry and ancient Chinese literary history, particularly during the Wei, Jin, and the Southern and Northern Dynasties.
+It examines four poetic inquirers from this period, namely Lu Ji, Liu Xie, Zhong Rong, and Tao Yuanming.
+The discussion focuses on their biographies, historical records, and writings.
+The article ultimately seeks to broaden the scope of Poetic Inquiry by encouraging dialogue between this methodology and other civilizations and academic traditions.

 Author